spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202304.0/glue-api/dynamic-data-api/dynamic-data-api-integration.md

 ## Install feature core

-Follow the steps below to install the Dynamic Data Exchange API core.
+Follow the steps below to install the Dynamic Data API core.

 ### Prerequisites